-We have not authorized anyone to provide any information other than that contained in this prospectus supplement or in any free writing prospectus prepared by or on behalf of us or to which we may have referred you.
-We do not take any responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-We have not authorized any other person to provide you with different or additional information, and we are not making an offer to sell or transfer the common shares in any jurisdiction where the offer or sale is not permitted.
+Neither we nor the selling shareholders have authorized anyone to provide any information other than that contained in this prospectus supplement or in any free writing prospectus prepared by or on behalf of us or to which we or the selling shareholders may have referred you.
+Neither we nor the selling shareholders take any responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we nor the selling shareholders have authorized any other person to provide you with different or additional information, and neither we nor the selling shareholders are making an offer to sell or transfer the common shares in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus supplement is accurate only as of the date on the front cover of this prospectus supplement, regardless of the time of delivery of the prospectus supplement or any sale of the common shares.
 Our business, financial condition, results of operations and prospects may have changed since the date on the front cover of this prospectus supplement.

-For investors outside of the United States, we have not done anything that would permit this offering or possession or distribution of this prospectus supplement in any jurisdiction where action for that purpose is required, other than in the United States.
-You are required to inform yourselves about and to observe any restrictions relating to this offering and the distribution of this prospectus supplement outside of the United States
+For investors outside of the United States, neither we nor the selling shareholders have done anything that would permit this offering or possession or distribution of this prospectus supplement in any jurisdiction where action for that purpose is required, other than in the United States.
+You are required to inform yourselves about and to observe any restrictions relating to this offering and the distribution of this prospectus supplement outside of the United States.